ERMETE-Lab/NuSHRED/README.md

 ## How to execute
 Clone or download the repository, download the correspondent datasets and move in the same directory of the notebooks to execute.

+The main requirements to execute the notebooks are *pytorch* and *pyforce*, see instructions [here](https://ermete-lab.github.io/ROSE-pyforce/installation.html#set-up-a-conda-environment-for-pyforce); other packages will be installed as part of the requirements.

+## Contact Information

+If interested, please contact stefano.riva@polimi.it, carolina.introini@polimi.it, antonio.cammi@polimi.it, kutz@uw.edu.

+In case of any problems, refer to Github Issues of this repository.